1. Is your MBA Accredited?

 22. I am an international student.
 I would like to embark on an MBA, how do I go about this?

 We are delighted that we have had many international students who register each year with us.
 We have students from afar afield as Afghanistan, Botswana, China, DRC, Malawi, Nigeria, Sierra Leone and closer to home Lesotho, Namibia, Swaziland and Zimbabwe.
 International students must make the application in the normal way.
-However, please note that you will be required to write the GMAT or ESA if the NMAT is not available in your country.
+However, please note that you will be required to write the GMAT if the NMAT is not available in your country.
+In addition, in the event that you obtained your tertiary qualification outside South Africa, then we require the South African Qualification Authority’s (SAQA) electronic certificate of evaluation.
+Please click on SAQA EVALUATION OF FOREIGN QUALIFICATIONS to initiate the process.
 It is essential that international applicants apply as soon as possible so that your study visa can be arranged on time.
 Details relevant to international students can be found at: https://www.ru.ac.za/internationalisation/

 23. Where exactly is Rhodes University?
 How do I get there?